basho/basho_docs/source/languages/en/riak/ops/running/security.md

 ### Assign a Password and Altering Existing User Characteristics

 While passwords and other characteristics can be set upon user creation, it often makes sense to change user characteristics after the user already exists.
 Let's say that the user `riakuser` was created without a password (or created _with_ a password that we'd like to change).
-The `alter-user` command can be used to modifying our `riakuser` user:
+The `alter-user` command can be used to modify our `riakuser` user:

 ```bash
 riak-admin security alter-user riakuser password=opensesame